-- To maintain a clean and safe installation, do not build your fire too close to the glass or allow logs to lean on the glass. - Do not operate your furnace at too low a firing rate.
-Keep the air inlet opened long enough during the fire start-up to prevent the fire from smothering, otherwise you risk staining the glass unnecessarily. - An intense fire will help keep your glass clean itself.
-However, if it is really too dirty, which should not normally happen, you will need to use a damp cloth or glass cleaner for wood burning appliances.
-Clean the glass ONLY when the appliance has cooled.
-Do not use an abrasive cleaner.
+- To maintain a clean and safe installation, do not build your fire too close to the glass or allow logs to lean on the glass. - Do not operate your furnace at too low a setting.
+Keep the air inlet opened long enough during the fire start-up to prevent the fire from smoldering otherwise you risk staining the glass unnecessarily. - An intense fire will help keep your glass clean itself.
+However, in the event that your glass gets stained/dirty, which should not occur under normal operating conditions, you will need to clean it using a damp cloth and a glass cleaner for wood burning appliance.
+Clean the glass ONLY when the appliance has cooled down.
+Do not use abrasive cleaner.

 WARNING!
-DO NOT KNOCK OR SCRATCH THE GLASS AS IT COULD CRACK OR BREAK.
+AVOID KNOCKING OR SCRATCHING THE GLASS.
+IT COULD CRACK OR BREAK.